MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

 # -akshitashreyash-LangSmith-MAT496-SNU
 module 1 - LangGraph
 ---
-Video 1: Motivation
+Video 1: motivation

-Concepts Learned
+ Ideas Acquired

-Understood the control flow of LangGraph applications.
+ comprehended how LangGraph applications operate.

-Control flow can be manual or LLM-driven.
+ Both manual and LLM-driven control flows are possible.

-The more autonomy given to the LLM, the less reliable the results — LangGraph bridges this reliability gap.
+ The results are less dependable the more autonomy the LLM is given; LangGraph fills this reliability gap.

-Notes
+ Remarks

-No code executed in this video.
+ In this video, no code is executed.

 -Video 2: Simple Graph-
 -----------

-Concepts Learned
+Ideas Acquired

-Learned the structure of a LangGraph, consisting of nodes and edges.
+ learned about the nodes and edges that make up a LangGraph.

-Studied conditional edges and graph states.
+ examined graph states and conditional edges.

-Built a graph using the StateGraph() builder.
+ The StateGraph() builder was used to create a graph.

-Changes Implemented
+ Modifications Made

-Modified conditional nodes to analyze the user’s mood based on input text.
+ Conditional nodes were changed to examine the user's mood from the input text.

-Node selection now depends on input semantics (e.g., text in all caps → angry tone).
+ Now, input semantics (e.g., text in all caps → angry tone) determine node selection.

-Added five conditional nodes in total.
+ A total of five conditional nodes were added.

-Prefixed a custom string to the initial graph state.
+ The initial graph state was prefixed with a custom string.

 Commit Summary